mgahan/WanderingEye/README.md

 ### Normal way

 Since this package connects to various APIs, it does have some external dependencies via the terminal.
-It depends on Ruby and the AWS Command Line Interface (http://docs.aws.amazon.com/cli/latest/userguide/installing.html).
+The `AWS Reognition` part of the package depends on the AWS Command Line Interface (http://docs.aws.amazon.com/cli/latest/userguide/installing.html).

 #### Ubuntu